LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/spring/spring-beans.md

 ## Bean Lifecycle
-The management of Beans, conducted by the BeanFactory or Application Context, includes instantiation, configuration and the eventual removal (or destruction) of beans.
+The management of beans, conducted by the BeanFactory or Application Context, includes instantiation, configuration, and the eventual removal (or destruction) of beans.
 As a high-level overview:
 1. Beans are first instantiated.
 1. Their properties are set.
 1. Any associated interfaces or objects are made aware of their existence.